myndpm/open-source/libs/forms/README.md

 }
 ```

-This factory will warn you if the provided config object doesn't correspond to the ControlType,
+This factory will warn you if the provided config object doesn't correspond to the ControlType.
-for example if you try to set an `action` parameter for the `CARD` which is not supported.

 ## DynControl